-- Only one entity per proposal will be admitted, so activities in co-operation will not be considered eligible (no Consortia allowed). - Proposals must contribute to the ASSIST-IoT paradigm. - The proposal must be contextualised to one of the three pilots (see 1.3). - The proposal must directly tackle one of the challenges within one of the pilots (see 1.3). - It is not necessary that the applicants are located in any of the pilot sites (Malta, Szcesny Poland, Valencia Spain, Germany).
+- Only one entity per proposal will be admitted, so activities in co-operation will not be considered eligible (no Consortia allowed). - Proposals must contribute to the ASSIST-IoT paradigm. - The proposal must be contextualised to one of the three pilots (see 1.3). - The proposal must directly tackle one of the challenges within one of the pilots (see 1.3). - It is not necessary that the applicants are located in any of the pilot sites (Malta, Warsaw Poland, Valencia Spain, Germany). - Entities awarded with a project funded under ASSIST-IoT Open Call #1 are not eligible in the second round of funding.